Designing the Workflow

 After clicking Add Step, the custom message is created and displayed as a process tile in the Workflow Designer.

-5. In the Actions Library tab, hover your cursor over the Display a Form from the Operational section and click Add.
+• Hover your cursor over Display a Form and click Add.

 The Display a Form sidebar is displayed.

-• In the Display a Form sidebar, complete the following and then click Add Step:
+• In the Display a Form sidebar, complete the following fields and then click Add Step:

 • Title: Enter a title for the form.
-The title will appear at the top of the portal UI page.
+The title appears at the top of the portal UI page.

 Note: This field is enabled by default but can be disabled using the toggle switch on the right.

-• Intro text: Enter an introduction.
-The introduction text will appear near the top of the portal UI page.
+• Intro text: Enter introductory text.
+The text appears near the top of the portal UI page.

 Note: This field is enabled by default but can be disabled using the toggle switch on the right.

-• Add Field : Click Add Field to add additional fields.
-For each added field, enter a label and select a field type from the drop-down list.
-The options include Email Address, Phone Number, First Name, Last Name, or Custom Field.
+• Add Field: Select Add Field to add additional fields.
+For each added field, enter a label and select a field type from the drop‑down list.
+The available field types include Email Address, Phone Number, First Name, Last Name, or Custom Field.

 After clicking Add Step, the process tile is added to the Workflow Designer.

-• MAC Address Registration: Registers the client device MAC address with RADIUS and assigns it to the selected Identity Group.
-Refer to Adding MAC Registration Lists.
+• MAC Address Registration: Registers the client device MAC address with RADIUS and associates it with the selected Identity Group.

 Note: You must have an Identity Group defined before adding a device authentication option.
-Refer to Adding an Identity Group for more information.
+Refer to Adding an Identity Group for more details.

 The Provide DPSK sidebar is displayed.